Accurate models for recoil velocity distribution in black hole mergers with comparable to extreme mass-ratios and their astrophysical implications: Aligned-spin models

 First, we construct two kick models for aligned-spin binaries that are valid up to a mass ratio of $q = 200$ for spin magnitudes $\bold{\chi_{1,2}}\in [0,1]$.
 One of the models is data-driven, while the other is analytic.
 We refer to the analytic model as \texttt{gwModel\_kick\_q200}, and to the data-driven model as \texttt{gwModel\_kick\_q200\_GPR}, as it is trained using GPR.

 Our training dataset consists of NR simulations from the SXS and RIT catalogs, together with BHPT waveforms.
 Specifically, we use 494 aligned-spin NR simulations from the SXS catalog with mass ratios up to $q = 20$, including 49 nonspinning cases.
 We also include 9 aligned-spin RIT simulations at $q = 16$ and $q = 32$, as well as 16 nonspinning RIT simulations spanning mass ratios from $q = 1.08$ to $q = 128$.
 In addition, we incorporate BHPT data at $q = 200$ for spin values $|\chi_1| = [0.8,\, 0.4,\, 0.0,\, -0.4,\, -0.8]$.
 In the nonspinning limit, multiple NR simulations are often available at the same mass ratio; in those cases, we take the average kick velocity and compute the standard deviation to estimate an uncertainty band.
+These averaged data points are used only when constructing the fits.
+When computing the model errors, we revert to the actual kick-velocity values from the individual simulations.
 For the NR data, we use the kick velocities provided directly in the corresponding catalogs, where they are computed from either horizon quantities or waveform fluxes.
 For the BHPT data, we compute the kick velocities using the \texttt{gw\_remnant}\footnote{\href{https://github.com/tousifislam/gw\_remnant}{https://github.com/tousifislam/gw\_remnant}} package~\cite{Islam:2023mob} that relies on waveform fluxes.

 To develop our models, we adopt the fitting ansatz proposed in Ref.~\cite{Healy:2014yta}, which includes additional terms compared to the formulations in Refs.~\cite{Lousto:2012gt,Lousto:2012su}.
 We first introduce a set of auxiliary variables.
 We define the symmetric mass ratio as $\eta = q/(1+q)^2$ and the mass-difference parameter as $\delta m = (q - 1)/(q + 1)$.
 Furthermore, we introduce two PN-inspired auxiliary quantities, the mass-weighted effective spin parameters: